nukeop/nuclear/docs/troubleshooting.md

 This typically means that the Redux Devtools extension failed to download or install.
 You can temporarily disable it by changing `composeEnhancers` in `packages/app/app/store/configureStore.js` to just `compose`.
 You won't have access to the devtools though, and developing without them can be a pain.

 ### Songs load but fail to start
-Sometimes out Youtube API key gets too much traffic and becomes rate limited.
+Sometimes our Youtube API key gets too much traffic and becomes rate limited.
 This causes problems with loading streams.
 As a workaround, you can use your own API key by pasting it in the settings section, near the bottom.